 At Millennium Middle School we are proud of the academic achievements, talents, and creativity of our students.
 Our success is due to our MMS educational partnership comprised of the staff, the parents, the community and the students.
-Our school population is made up of over 875 students and a dedicated staff consisting of 2 administrators, 29 full time general education teachers, 8 shared teachers, 5 special education teachers, 1 full time and 1 part time counselor, 3 secretaries, 1 media specialist, 1 general education social worker, 1 hall monitor, 4 food service workers, 2 building engineers, 5 custodians, 4 lunch aides and part time staff consisting of a speech pathologist, a special education school social worker, an ESL (English as Second Language) teacher, an academically talented facilitator, a careers facilitator, and a restorative practices facilitator.
+Our school population is made up of over 850 students and a dedicated staff consisting of 2 administrators, 31 full time general education teachers, 9 shared or part time teachers, 5 special education teachers, 1 full time and 1 part time counselor, 3 secretaries, 1 media specialist, 1 general education social worker, 1 hall monitor, 4 food service workers, 2 building engineers, 5 custodians, 4 lunch aides and part time support staff consisting of a speech pathologist, a special education school social worker, an ESL (English as Second Language) teacher, an academically talented facilitator, a careers facilitator, and a restorative practices facilitator.
 We have established and maintain high expectations for student behavior and attendance.
 The average daily attendance at MMS is over 95%.
 Many opportunities exist for students to be involved in co-curricular and extra-curricular activities such as athletics, band, choir, drama, or a variety of clubs.

 Parents and community are integral members of the MMS educational team.
 These dedicated volunteers make a difference in the school environment by serving on committees that discuss new/revised building procedures, building budgets, fund-raising, school improvement, etc. To cultivate active parent and community participation, C.H.E.E.R.S., M.S.P.T.O., Band Boosters, Choir Boosters, Eighth Grade Dance Parent Committee, and the Shared Involvement Process Team (S.I.P.) hold regular meetings throughout the school year.